-SDG Strategic goals for 2022-2023 Target 6 CLEAN WATER AND SANITATION Environmental and social management.
-Coordination with tenants.
+SDG Strategic goals for 2022-2023 Target 6 GLEAN WATER AND SANITATION &gt; Environmental and social management. &gt; Coordination with tenants.
 Target 6.4 Increase water-use efficiency.
 7 AFFORDABLE AND CLEAN ENERGY Environmental and social management.
 Target 7.2 Increase renewable energies.
 Target 7.3 Double the rate of energy efficiency.
-8 DECENT WORK AND ECONOMIC GROWTH Environmental and social management.
-Coordination with partners.
-Coordination with tenants.
+8 DECENT WORK AND ECONOMIC GROWTH &gt; Environmental and social management. &gt; Coordination with partners. &gt; Coordination with tenants.
 Target 8.8 Protect labour rights and promote safe and secure working environments.
 Target 8.5 Achieve full employment and decent work.
 Meta 8.3 Promote small- and medium-sized enterprises.
 Meta 8.4 Improve efficient and respectful production and consumption.
 9 NOUSTRY, INNOVATION AND INFRASTRUCTURE Adaptation of assets to global challenges.
 Target 9.1 Develop sustainable infrastructure.
 Target 9.A Support sustainable and resilient infrastructure.
-12 RESPONSIBLE CONSUMPTION AND PRODUCTION › Coordination with tenants.
+12 REPORTER > Coordination with tenants.
 Target 12.1 Implement sustainable consumption and production framework.
 Target 12.3 Reduce food waste.
 13 CLIMATE Adaptation of assets to global challenges.
 Target 13.1 Strengthen resilience and adaptive capacity.
-PEACE JUSTICE AND STRONG INSTITUTIONS > Coordination with Governing Bodies.
+16 PEACE JUSTICE AND STRONG INSTITUTIONS > Coordination with Governing Bodies.
 Target 16.6 Develop effective and transparent institutions.
-17 PARTNERSHIPS FOR THE GOALS > Coordination with financial sector.
+17 PARTINERSHIPS FOR THE GOALS > Coordination with financial sector.
 Target 17.3 Mobilise additional financial resources.

 In order to ensure the proper implementation of the SDGs, the Company is promoting and raising awareness of the adoption of the 2030 Agenda in its corporate governance and company policies.
+It is also monitoring the actions carried out as part of the Company's on-going activity to contribute to each of the SDGs identified.